pkhead/soundbox/README.md

 # soundbox
 ![logo](logo.svg)

-A free and cross-platform tool for people who wish to have an easy-to-use yet comprehensive tool for creating tunes.
+A free and cross-platform tool for making music.
+Essentially [BeepBox](https://www.beepbox.co/) if it were a native application.

 ## Features
 - Pattern-based grid sequencer